salesforce/LinuxTelemetry/README.md

 release 6.5.
 It will need to be adapted for other variants of Linux.

 1. Base collectd installation with python:

 Base collect is available from: https://collectd.org/download.shtml
-Curretn version is 5.
+Current version is 5.
 There are multiple ways to install including building from source.
 For many cloud environments, RPM installation will be relevant.
 Three RPM packages are needed for all of the above python plugins to work: